lite-xl/lite-xl/README.md

 We provide DMG files for macOS.
 Simply drag the program into your Applications folder.

 > **Important**
-> Since Lite XL is no longer signed, you **must** run this command before starting Lite XL:
+> Since Lite XL is not signed, you **must** run this command before starting Lite XL:
 >
 > ```sh
 > # clears attributes from the directory